ToxicalNoob3062/zapp/readme.md

 - Middleware should only be used to modify the `req` or `res` object.
 Sending the response of the request back from middleware will cause the app to crash.
 - The route handler should always return a response.
 Otherwise, the request will hang up and cause unintended consequences.
+- Middleware are executed in order in which they are defined in code or usage.

 ## Installation